 A professional reference is an eligible person who can put your previous work experience in good words.
 It could be your last boss, colleague, professor, or mentor who has acknowledged your professional skills.

-A little recap: a reference is someone who provides information about you to a hiring manager so they can learn more about you.
+A reference is someone who provides information about you to a hiring manager so they can learn more about you.
 There are two kinds: professional and personal.
 But what’s the difference between a professional and a personal reference?

 what-is-considered-a-professional-reference